GoekeLab/xpore/docs/source/quickstart.rst

 For example, the majority of the modification means of ``GGACT`` (``mu_mod``) is lower than the non-modification counterpart (``mu_unmod``).
 This can be achieved by simply running ``groupby`` on the ``kmer`` and ``mod_assignment`` columns in Python.
 We can then remove those positions with the ``mod_assigment`` not in line with the majority in order to restrict ourselves with one modification type per kmer in the analysis.
-Please find more details in our paper.
+You can find more details in our paper.